kriswep/wetainment/src/pages/articles/2017-02-Testing-indexjs/index.md

 ---
-title: "Unit testing a React index.js file"
+title: 'Unit testing a React index.js file'
-date: "2017-02-19T12:00:00.000Z"
+date: '2017-02-19T12:00:00.000Z'
 layout: post
-path: "/testing-indexjs/"
+path: '/testing-indexjs/'
-category: "Testing"
+category: 'Testing'
-description: "Writing unit tests for your React index.js file can be a little tricky.
-Read on how I did it lately..."
+description: 'Writing unit tests for your React index.js file can be a little tricky.
+Read on how I did it lately...'
-author: "@kriswep"
+author: '@kriswep'
-readNext: "/articles/2017-03-Tree-shaking/"
+readNext: '/articles/2017-03-Tree-shaking/'
 issueNumber: 9
 ---